AmritRVardhan/Backend-flask/README.md

 ``

-EACH UUID generated is unique, so when it is generated copy it in and then paste in the GET URL
+EACH UUID generated is unique, so when it is generated copy it in and then paste in the GET URL.